As the story has advanced beyond the point of hiding plot twists, there are unmarked spoilers below, you have been warned.

 Discipline: Thaumaturge, Conjurer

 A female Xalea Au Ra who appears in Heavensward.
 Alaqa is a mysterious stranger who has some sort of connection to the rise of the foul taint that is plaguing the Twelveswood and putting Gridania in danger.
 People that go near Alaqa feel some sort of dark dread that sends chills down their spines.
-She serves as the Big Bad for White Mages past level 50.
+She serves as the Big Bad for the level 50-60 White Mage quests.

 - The Atoner: To make amends for her misdeeds with the Taint, Alaqa joined the Conjurer's Guild to learn the ways of healing.

 - Dark Magical Girl: Her robe is all in black and she uses a mysterious power that puts the forest of Gridania in danger.
 She's also the opposite of Raya-O-Senna and A-Ruhn-Senna; while the siblings' duty is to purify all sources of corruption so the forest isn't in any pain, Alaqa tries to spread the corruption to cause pain and suffering to everyone.
 She does all this because she and her people were persecuted relentlessly, leaving her all alone.

 - Dracolich: The "spoils" of her research, a powerful undead dragon under her thrall.